1. Physical Barriers:

 Psychological barriers cover the value system and the behavioural aspects.
 It may also be on account of hierarchical differences.
 They may relate to bias against the speaker or the message, lack of credence about the source of communication, underestimation of the speaker and the speaker’s ability and past experience.
 Some examples where listening fails to be effective on account of people-related factors are as follows: 1.
 The speaker speaks in a shrill voice that does not reach the receiver.
 2.

 The speaker speaks very rapidly or with an accent that is not clear.
 3. The receiver of the message does not consider the speaker to be well informed.
+4.

 Efforts should be made by the speaker, listener as well as others concerned with the process of communication to remove the barriers that come in the way of effective communication.